The Shamanic Journey is at the origins of consciousness exploration. Come and learn how you can use this process to improve your own life.

 You Rebrand or change the name of something to make more acceptable.
 And, this makes it more marketable.
 So, rebranding the process is a marketing tactic.

 Shamanism is a threat to the customer base of Western religion.
 So, the followers of Western religion could not use this process under this name.
 So, they rebrand or rename the process to disguise the origin.
 This results in the terms Guided Meditation, Creative Visualization, and Mind Journey.
 These generic terms make the process more acceptable.
 Now they can market the process to a larger audience.

 They don’t call it stealing.
 They prefer to see it as an innocent use of knowledge.
 Rebranding enables people to use the Shamanic Journey process while demonizing the source.

 History shows us that this strategy works well.
 The Abrahamic of religions Judaism, Christianity, and Islam result from rebranding.
-They are a combination of Egyptian, Babylonian, Persian and Assyrian mystery religions.
-So, the Shamanic Journey is only one of the latest additions to their list of products.
+They are a combination of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+This process is only one of the latest additions to their list of products.